 How can I get Emergency Information?

-Voyent Alert! is an emergency notification service used to send alerts to residents, businesses, and visitors during critical events like tsunami, earthquake, dam breach, or wildfires.
+Voyent Alert! is an emergency notification service used to send alerts to residents, businesses, and visitors during critical events such as a tsunami, earthquake, dam breach, or wildfire.
 Voyent Alert! is available to residents in the City of Port Alberni, Sproat Lake, Beaufort, Cherry Creek, Beaver Creek, Bamfield, Tseshaht First Nation, Hupacasath First Nation, Uchucklesaht Tribe, and Huu-ay-aht First Nations.

 - Download the Voyent Alert! app from the iOS App Store or Google Play Store

 - Or register HERE to receive notifications via text message, email, or phone